 - Can I complete all IMC coursework from my home, or is time required on campus?

 All coursework in the IMC program is completed online.
 There is no residency requirement.
 However, students are invited to come to campus to participate in graduation or attend a special events like the annual IMC INTEGRATE conference.

 - If I begin in the certificate track but decide I want to complete my master’s degree, will I lose the credits for the courses I completed?

 Admission requirements to the IMC certificate track are the same as for the master’s degree track.
 For certificate students who may be interested in applying courses to the full master’s degree: University Policy states that a maximum of 6 credits obtained by a non-degree student can be applied toward any degree.
-The IMC and DMC graduate certificate programs are 5 classes/15 credits and our master’s degree in IMC is 11 classes/33 credits.
-If you complete the IMC or DMC graduate certificate, only 6 of the 15 credits would apply toward our IMC master’s degree.
-If you start in either of the certificate programs and complete 6 hours or less before changing over to the full master’s degree, this policy will not affect you.
+The IMC graduate certificate program is 5 classes/15 credits and our master’s degree in IMC is 11 classes/33 credits.
+If you complete the IMC graduate certificate, only 6 of the 15 credits would apply toward our IMC master’s degree.
+If you start the certificate program and complete 6 hours or less before changing over to the full master’s degree, this policy will not affect you.
 (Note: currently there is an eight year maximum time frame for graduate work completion.)